ONSdigital/survey-assist-api/docs/guide.md

 ## Configuration

+## Configuration

-The API uses a flexible configuration system that supports:
+The API provides a configuration system that currently allows viewing the active configuration.

-- Multiple LLM models
-- Different data stores
-- Version-specific settings
-- Customisable prompts
+- The `/config` endpoint provides a read-only view of the current API configuration.
+- Currently, the LLM configuration is static and cannot be modified via the API.

-Configuration is managed through the `/config` endpoint and can be customised for different environments.
+Configuration is managed through the `/config` endpoint and reflects the settings currently in use.

 ## Error Handling